Let's shift the

 Sharing Perspectives - Virtual | 1 - 4PM

 Overview: OUTSIDE 2021 will kick off with a virtual half day event and will be accessible via your web browser and/or mobile device.
-With live discussions, polling, and more, attendees will be able to partake in an interactive and engaging experience.
-The virtual event includes panels, presentations, keynote speaker Doug Tallamy, and more.
+With a live keynote and panel discussions, attendees will be able to partake in an interactive and engaging experience.
+The virtual event includes panels, presentations, and keynote speaker Doug Tallamy.

 Workshops + Tours - In Person | 9:30AM - 4PM

 Overview: Attendees will have the opportunity to experience two different native and Florida friendly plantings at Cherrylake, one of the largest ornamental tree farms in the United States.
-After lunch, attendees will tour Victory Pointe Park along with networking opportunities during lunch and an after-hours event.
-Keynote speaker Doug Tallamy will be attending day 2 as well to engage in person with attendees.
+After lunch, attendees will tour Victory Pointe Park in Downtown Clermont and end the day at Suncreek Brewery.
+Doug Tallamy will be attending day 2 as well to engage in person with attendees.
 Lunch and two drink tickets are included in registration.

 Doug Tallamy is the T. A. Baker Professor of Agriculture in the Department of Entomology and Wildlife Ecology at the University of Delaware, where he has authored 104 research publications and has taught insect-related courses for over 40 years.
 Chief among his research goals is to better understand the many ways insects interact with plants and how such interactions determine the diversity of animal communities.
 His book, Bringing Nature Home, was published by Timber Press in 2007 and was awarded the 2008 Silver Medal by the Garden Writers' Association.
 The Living Landscape, co-authored with Rick Darke, was published in 2014; Nature's Best Hope, a New York Times Best Seller, was released in February 2020, and his latest book The Nature of Oaks was released by Timber Press in March 2021.
 Among his awards are the Garden Club of America Margaret Douglas Medal for Conservation and the Tom Dodd, Jr. Award of Excellence, the 2018 AHS B.Y.
 Morrison Communication Award, and the 2019 Cynthia Westcott Scientific Writing Award.